baselime/docs/README.md

 ## Queries, Alerts and Dashboard

 Query your data, using any of the Baselime clients, to get a deeper understaning of your production systems.
-Create and share alerts and dashboard based on your the results of your queries.
+Create and share alerts and dashboard based on the results of your queries.

 ---